GMarines209/PunchCard/README.md

 2. Search a fighter by name — matching results show up with identifying info (nickname, record, weight class)
 3. Pick the right one, their ID gets set as active on the server
 4. The Pi polls the server every ~5 seconds, notices the change, grabs the full stats and displays them
-5. Switch to live mode during UFC events for round by round updates
+5. (IN PROGRESS) Switch to live mode during UFC events for round by round updates

 ## How it works

 ### Fighter stats pipeline
 - A spider crawls ufcstats.com alphabetically, catalogs every profile link, and seeds a local SQLite database
 - ufcstats.com sits behind Cloudflare, so the scraping runs through Playwright (a headless browser) to get past the challenge instead of plain requests
-- On a name search the backend queries SQLite with a fuzzy LIKE match and returns all the candidates
+- On a name search the backend queries SQLite with a mix of fuzzy LIKE matching and RapidFuzz, returning all valid candidates
 - Picking a fighter sets an active_fighter ID on the server — the Pi polls for changes
 - A stats_map dictionary maps the messy scraped labels to clean database column names
 - A purify_stats() function handles all the type conversion: height→inches, weight→lbs int, percentages→int, dates→ISO 8601, "--"→None